cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-uml/README.md

 From Plasma Data Studio (see prerequisites) create a new UML model and diagram into the src/main/resources directory of your existing maven project.

-1. Right click on the resources directory, then to New-\>Other-\>Plasma as below.
+1. Right click on the resources directory, then to New-\>Other-\>CloudGraph as below.

 2. Save the model (it will have a .di extension, for diagram) in the resources dir of the project.

-3. Select Plasma Class Diagram for the diagram type.
+3. Select CloudGraph Class Diagram for the diagram type.
 Then Finish the wizard.

 ![](media/9d443af4f9d6e5ee9b87452bd4dc63e9.png)